informalsystems/atomkraft/docs/src/05adr-test-execution.md

 - `get_model_trace(model = None, config = None, sample = None)` provides a trace from the model, using either default, or the provided parameters.

 From `React` component it needs one function provided via an agreed upon entry point:
-- `get_trace_reactor(trace, reactor = None)` provides the reactor for the given trace, and checks that they match each other.
+- `get_trace_reactor(trace, reactor = None)` takes the optional path to the reactor as argument, and returns the path to the reactor file if it matches the provided trace, or raises an exception if it doesn't.
+If `reactor` argument is omitted, the default reactor should be used.

 In the current version, `Execute` doesn't provide any programmatic service to other components.